MidnightTale/hyeconomy/README.md

 Hyeconomy utilizes MariaDB for database storage.
 This ensures reliable and efficient data storage for player balances and transactions.

-## Installation

-To install Hyeconomy on your server, follow these steps:

-1. Download the plugin JAR file from the [Releases](https://github.com/MidnightTale/hyeconomy/releases) section.
-2. Place the JAR file in your server's `plugins` folder.
-3. Start or reload your server.

 ## Commands
 ### Player Command
 - `/balance`: Check your current balance.